Quality of life

 Because the response categories were somewhat changed in the 2022 survey, distributions by sexual orientation are published from this year.

-Centrality: An index which distributes municipalities based on proximity to workplaces and service functions, without the use of urban areas in the classification.
+An index which distributes municipalities based on proximity to workplaces and service functions, without the use of urban areas in the classification.
 The distribution of centrality follows the standard for centrality, which categorises all municipalities from 1 (most central) to 6 (least central).
-A complete list of which municipalities belong to which centrality category can be found in the list of 'standard classifications' used in this survey.
+For a complete list of which municipalities belong to which centrality category, see 'standard classifications'.